AndrewArteaga/CMSI387/Homework/Homework03/Homework03Markdown.md

 #### Answer/Explanation

 Apparently the lyrics for All-Star by Smash Mouth doesn't contain the character x, therefore it is a failure.
+But for most files, small and large, the time it took to find the x was instantaneous.

 ### 5)